wallysoncarvalho/b2w-sw-api-challenge/README.md

 The preferred way to run this application is by using `docker-compose` because it already sets up everything automatically.

-If **docker and docker-compose** is available, one can simply run `docker-compose up -d` at the root of the project.
-The image of the API will be built by the `Dockerfile`, note that it also uses a multi-stage build, where the first stage is to generate the fat jar of the application and create a small image using the `layered jars` technique provided by spring boot.
+To run the application you'll need Java 11 to package the application in a `.jar` file.
+The maven wrappers can be used to package the application by running `./mvnw clean package -DskipTests=true`.
+A `.jar` file should be created inside the new folder `target/`.

-Also, keep in mind that this stage will need to download the dependencies to create the jar, so it may take a few minutes.
-If you want to prevent this, you can build the jar with `mvn package -DskipTests=true` and comment the lines 4, 5 and 6 of the `Dockerfile`.
-For this you'll need Java 11 (with JAVA_HOME set) and can use the maven wrappers provided on the project root (`mvnw` and `mvnw.cmd`).
+After it, if **docker and docker-compose** is available, you can simply run `docker-compose up -d` at the root of the project.
+The image of the API will be built by the `Dockerfile`, note that it also uses a multi-stage build, where the first stage is to copy the artifact and create a small image using the `layered jars` technique provided by spring boot.

 ## REST API